Working Holiday in Canada

 The eligibility requirements are the same as those for the Working Holiday Visa except that there is less flexibility in the sense that you will need to acquire a job offer/letter of employment to process with your application.
 This permit is generally only valid for a 12-month period as most internships will not exceed this.
 It’s also important that you check if your country of citizenship is participating in the internship program before applying.

 So, you may be all set in terms of documentation and you have received your ITA but there are still some specifics that you need to prepare for once in Canada.
-Here are some tips for you to consider before you set off to join this vibrant nation.
+Here are some tips for you to consider before you set off to visit this vibrant nation.

 - Make plans to buy a car or get familiar with the public transport system;